awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Accessing a single Amazon Lookout for Vision project<a name="security_iam_id-based-policy-examples-project"></a>

-In this example, you want to grant an IAM user in your AWS account access to one of your Amazon Lookout for Vision projects\.
+In this example, you want to grant a user in your AWS account access to one of your Amazon Lookout for Vision projects\.

 ```
 {